YahooArchive/boomerang/doc/methodology.md

 the user initiating a navigation to when that page is completely available for the user to interact with.

-Modern browsers support the [NavigationTiming]{@link http://www.w3.org/TR/navigation-timing/}
-API, which provides high-resolution timestamps for each stage of the navigation.
+Modern browsers support the [NavigationTiming](https://www.w3.org/TR/navigation-timing/) API, which provides high-resolution timestamps for each stage of the navigation.
 Boomerang uses the NavigationTiming API when available to measure Page Load performance.